barguzin/hosvd_tensor_emulator/ece_reading_noi.md

 $$ [\mathcal{X}]_{u,k,i,j} = \sum_{r_1}^{R} \sum_{r_2}^{R} \sum_{r_3}^{R} \sum_{r_4}^{R} \mathcal{E}_{r_1, r_2, r_3, r_4} a_{u,r_1}^{(1)} a_{k,r_2}^{(2)} a_{i,r_3}^{(3)} a_{j,r_4}^{(4)}$$

 where $R_1, R_2, R_3, R_4$ denote the rank of approximation, $\mathcal{E}$ is the $R_1 \times R_2 \times R_3 \times R_4$ core tensor (analogous to diagonal weight matrix in SVD), and $a_{u,r_1}^{(1)} \in A^{(1)}$, is an entry in $N \times R_1$ factor matrix $A^{(1)}$, the analogue of eigenvector in the SVD.
 The $\mathcal{X}$ is a tensor-variate Gaussian Process.
 Thus HOSVD decomposes tensor into: A) effects of variability across runs, B) variability across states; C) variability across spatio-temporal grid; D) variability across stochastic realizations of the simulator.

+---
+# Putting it into a tensor

+Left singular vectors of $R_4$ can be seen as arising from latent eigenfunctions that describe the variability of the tensor across the $m$ simulator runs, motivating the use of a Gaussian process prior.
+Thus we reconstruct a missing entry in our tensor representation of simulator outputs, the trajectory of the simulator at the unknown calibration parameter setting $\theta$, by modeling the appropriate eigenvectors.

 <!-- $$ C = U D V^T $$
 where $C$ is an $M \times N$ matrix (output dims, runs).